advancedresearch/advancedresearch.github.io/blog/2020-11-23-is-mathematics-really-absolute-objective.md

 Either 1) or 2) would suffice.

 For example, I see no problems using a working definition of subjectivity as human experience.
-With this definition, one can talk about objectivity in some context.
+Within this definition, one can talk about objectivity in some contexts.
 The problem is when one is trying to grasp objectivity in a much broader sense.

 However, I am unable to provide a clear definition of subjectivity in a much broader sense,